MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxTransportService.md

 ```

 ### -SendProtocolLogMaxFileSize
-!!!
-Exchange Server 2013

-The SendProtocolLogMaxFileSize parameter specifies the maximum size of the Send connector protocol log files shared by all the Send connectors that exist on a server.
-When a log file reaches its maximum file size, a new log file is created.
-The default value is 10 MB.
-When you enter a value, qualify the value with one of the following:

-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-- TB (terabytes)

-Unqualified values are treated as bytes.

-The value of the SendProtocolLogMaxFileSize parameter must be less than or equal to the value of the SendProtocolLogMaxDirectorySize parameter.
-The valid input range for either parameter is from 1 through 9223372036854775807 bytes.
-If you enter a value of unlimited, no size limit is imposed on the Send connector protocol log files.

-!!!
-Exchange Server 2016

 The SendProtocolLogMaxFileSize parameter specifies the maximum size of a protocol log file for the implicit and invisible intra-organization Send connector in the Mailbox Transport Submission service.
 When a log file reaches its maximum file size, a new log file is created.

 A valid value is a number up to 909.5 terabytes (999999999999999 bytes) or the value unlimited.
 The default value is 10 megabytes (10485760 bytes).